amitthomasgeorge/Event_Algomax/README.md

 Contributing

-We welcome contributions to improve Event Algomax!
+We welcome contributions to improve Event Algomox!
 To contribute:

 	1. Fork the repository.